robocomp/robocomp/doc/robocompdsl.md

 These commands will generate the C++ (or Python) code in the specified directory.

 ## Modfiying the component to write a simple controller for the robot
 Check that the *rcis* simulator is up and running.
 You should have two open windows, one with a camara looking at the world and another with the subjective camera of the robot.
-In not, in a new terminal type,
+If not, in a new terminal type,

     cd ~/robocomp/files/innermodel
     rcis simpleworld.xml